jeffcampomanes/wdi_project_two/README.md

-Contact List
-This is an application that allows a user to store and organize their contacts.
+Contact List: This is an application that allows a user to store and organize their contacts.

 Data Model:
 * The models used in the application are Contact and Category